Prof Jakub Urbaniak

 "Between deep incarnation and an African Jesus: Maluleke's quest for an embodied christology."
 UFS Theological Explorations.

 "Elitist, populist or prophetic?
-Musings on public theologising in democratic South Africa: Comparative study of Koopman and Maluleke."
-The International Journal of Public Theology.
+Musings on public theologising in democratic South Africa" The International Journal of Public Theology.

 WORK IN PROGRESS